BeepBoopYeetYourScoot/TextBlazeToEspanso/README.md

-A simple script to convert TextBlaze snippets to Espanso matches.
+TextBlaze to Espanso migration script.

 Oriented for the conversion of the whole TextBlaze repository at once using the "Export all folders" button in the settings.
 Will work just as fine with a single folder.
+Support of images is not tested.

 I use `\` as a shortcut initiator because I think it is more convenient to access the shortcuts in a single button no matter the keyboard layout.